janedoe941/cafealpha/_posts/2025-01-15-tech-sector.md

 toc_sticky: true
 ---

 After finishing my PhD, a friend once asked me why I, as a scientific programmer looking for a new position, was avoiding most of the tech sector during my job search.
-I responded that I consider the tech sector to be "a parasitic cancer on the human soul and life on Earth (with some exceptions)".
+I responded that I consider the tech sector to be "a parasitic cancer on the human soul and all life on Earth (with some exceptions)".
 I feel like I ought to elaborate.

 Let's go point by point.

 (Work in progress.
 There is *a lot* to say, so it'll take me a while to write this post.)